wgst/ml-gas-surface/docs/adaptive_sampling/clustering.md

 # Clustering
 {: .no_toc }
-The following section includes Python-based code.
+The following section will include Python-based code.

 ## Table of contents